 - It discourages opportunistic dual agency.
 The law is intended to make sure that licensees who practice dual agency are fully informing consumers about the risky nature of that relationship.

 So, does this mean that you have to “get married” to an agent before really knowing him/her?
-While practices vary from firm to firm, at Soldsense we are perfectly comfortable with doing a short initial 2 day buyer agreement to get to know each other.
-You would commit to use us to find a property only for that short time (if we find a home during those two days that you like you would commit to let us represent you.)
+While practices vary from firm to firm, at Soldsense we are perfectly comfortable with doing an initial showing so we get to know each other.

 Please see our 5 Reasons We Rock for Buyers!